 Market Information.
 Our common stock is quoted on the OTCQB under the symbol "NMUS" since November 26, 2014.
 There can be infrequent trading volume, which precipitates wide spreads in the "bid" and "ask" quotes of our common stock, on any given day.
-Between November 26, 2014 and December 31, 2014, the reported high and low closing bid price of our common stock on the OTCQB was \$11.00 and \$3.00, respectively.
-On March 23, 2015, the last reported sale price of our common stock on the OTCQB was \$2.80 per share.
-These prices represent inter-dealer quotations without retail markup, markdown, or commission and may not necessarily represent actual transactions.
+On September 14, 2015, the last reported sale price of our common stock on the OTCQB was \$1.12 per share.